 (5) If in an agreement, instrument or other document there is a reference to the former account, that reference is, unless the context otherwise requires, to be read and have effect on and after the closure day as if it were a reference to the Declared Pest Account.

-[Section 125 inserted by No. 46 of 2010 s.
+[Section 125 inserted: No. 46 of 2010 s.
 54.]

 126. Management programmes